 Health certificates are required for many animal species when transporting them across state borders.

 Many methods are used to prepare skin for aseptic surgical procedures.
-AACUP at the University of Illinois Urbana-Champaign recommends the following method.
+ACP-AG (formerly AACUP) at the University of Illinois Urbana-Champaign recommends the following method.

 Personal hygiene, environmental maintenance, and herd/flock maintenance.